Overview

 RESEARCH AND OTHER SOFT DOLLAR BENEFITS

-Belle Haven does not utilize soft dollar arrangements.
+brokerage transactions and does not utilize soft dollar arrangements.

 BROKERAGE FOR CLIENT REFERRALS

-directing brokerage services.
+for directing brokerage transactions.

 DIRECTED BROKERAGE